OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter03-01-Glossary.md

 * [Wikipedia's entry on Encryption](https://en.wikipedia.org/wiki/Encryption) is a solid overview.

+## Authentication

+The [passwords lesson](Chapter02-06-Passwords.md) is a great resource for explaining the process of authentication.
+But at its core, "authentication" is just the process that a system uses to determine that you are who you say you are.

 ### Key-Based Authentication

-Seth Schoen leads a great workshop on key based authentication, and the analogy he uses is this: If you remember anything about mathematics, you might remember that one pretty easy thing to do is to multiply two really big numbers together.
-It takes time, if you're only using a pencil, but you can do it.
+Seth Schoen leads a great workshop on key-based authentication, and the analogy he uses is this: If you remember anything about mathematics, you might remember that it's not that hard to multiply two big numbers together.
+It takes time if you're only using a pencil, but you can do it.
 Factoring the product of two primes, however, is a lot harder.
 You can think of key-based encryption as taking advantage of this disparity.

-## Authentication

-The [passwords lesson](Chapter02-06-Passwords.md) is a great resource for explaining the process of authentication.
-But at its core, "authentication" is just the process that a system uses to determine that you are who you say you are.

 ## What is a Computer (& What is Software)